Akshat-Rai0/license_plate_recognition/README.md

 - Nigerian Plates Dataset for initial training data
 - scikit-learn for machine learning models
 - OpenCV for computer vision operations

+## TIP
+- TO MAKE THE MODEL WORK THE BEST ENSURE THAT THE IMAGE IS OF HIGH QUALITY AND THE TEXT IS LINEAR AND NOT AT AN ANGLE OR NOT IN WEIRD FORMAT